2005hamna/team_pikachu/README.md

 appleDuplicator.js:
 using prefabs creates apples infinitely until the pikachus lives run out.

+appleCollider.js:
+uses boxcollider 2D and detects whether it hits the pikachus collider at all or doesnt hit the pikachu and only hits the barrier instead, then responds accordingly as the apple fell without the pikachu catching it.

 # download the link for the website

 https://drive.google.com/drive/folders/1-42melzo6Vsm02QIDE6VwBZPTzeLjMvg?usp=drive_link

-appleCollider.js:
-uses boxcollider 2D and detects whether it hits the pikachus collider at all or doesnt hit the pikachu and only hits the barrier instead, then responds accordingly as the apple fell without the pikachu catching it.
+Team Members Names: Aishah Hussain, Viktoriia Kharchenko, Daniya Mohtisham, Hamna Irfan